gardener/gardener/docs/concepts/scheduler.md

 Previously, an admission plugin in the Gardener API server conducted the scheduling decisions.
 This implies changes to the API server whenever adjustments of the scheduling are needed.
-Decoupling the API server and the scheduler comes with greater flexibility to develop these components independently from each other.
+Decoupling the API server and the scheduler comes with greater flexibility to develop these components independently.

 ### 2. Extensibility